 I just love vegetables – if it wasn’t for the fact that I love meat too, I could become a vegetarian.
 This dish ticks all my boxes – juicy veggies and succulent chunks of steak and kidney, swimming in delicious gravy and covered with a layer of crispy puff pastry.

-My Steak and Kidney pie is so easy to put together and only takes an hour from start to finish.
-I normally make a double batch of the filling and freeze half, so when I’m in a hurry I just have to defrost the filling in the microwave and cover with puff pastry and pop it in the oven for the ultimate homemade pie in half an hour.
+This Steak and Kidney pie is so easy to put together and only takes an hour from start to finish.
+I normally make a double batch of the filling and freeze half, so when I’m in a hurry I just have to defrost the filling in the microwave and cover with puff pastry and pop it in the oven for the ultimate homemade steak and kidney pie in half an hour.

 Also note how I haven’t crimped the edges of the pie – that’s not me being lazy, it’s because I love the extra bits of puff pastry that you can break off the sides!

 It’s versatile too – if you don’t have puff pastry to hand then you could just serve the filling over rice with additional vegetables on the side.

 You don’t have to stick to either my choice or quantities of veggies – you could use a mixure of any root vegetable.
 Sweet potato would be good with this, or chopped butternut; or why not stir a handful of frozen peas through before putting it into the pie dish?